Le Classique: Playing for both clubs

-PSG found solace in Peguy Luyindula, who signed from OM in 2007, claiming to have fulfilled a lifelong ambition.
-It was the last direct transfer to date.
-Idolized in Paris, Gabriel Heinze told the press in 2005 that he loved PSG and would only play for them if he ever returned to France.
-In 2009, with his return virtually a done deal, he decided to sign for Marseille at the last minute.
-PSG fans welcomed him back to the Parc des Princes with insults, whistles and hostile banners, only for him to score OM's winning goal.
-He became the second player, after Boubacar Sarr, to score for both clubs in the clash.
-Sarr remains the only player to have scored for both teams and been traded directly between them.
+PSG found solace in Peguy Luyindula, who transferred from OM in 2007, describing the move as the fulfillment of a lifelong ambition.
+To date, this remains the last direct transfer between the two clubs.
+Similarly, Gabriel Heinze, idolized in Paris, had declared in 2005 that he loved PSG and would only play for them if he returned to France.
+However, in 2009, Heinze ultimately signed for Marseille at the last minute.
+PSG supporters greeted his return to the Parc des Princes with insults, whistles, and hostile banners.

-The transfer war has since calmed down, with Qatar-backed PSG having the financial means to sign any player in the world, while OM have had to settle for more modest targets.
-However, the animosity towards the players has not abated.
-Adrien Rabiot, a former PSG Academy and first-team player between 2010 and 2019, returned to the Parc des Princes as Marseille captain in March 2025.
-PSG ultras heavily abused him, as well as his mother and agent, Véronique Rabiot, and dedicated a banner to both of them at the start of the second half.
-It read: "Loyalty for men, betrayal for whores.
+The transfer rivalry between PSG and OM has since subsided, with Qatar-backed PSG able to sign virtually any player worldwide, while Marseille have generally focused on more modest targets.
+Nonetheless, hostility toward certain players has persisted.
+In March 2025, former PSG Academy graduate and first-team player Adrien Rabiot returned to the Parc des Princes as Marseille captain.
+PSG ultras directed heavy abuse at him, as well as his mother and agent, Véronique Rabiot, displaying a banner at the start of the second half that read: "Loyalty for men, betrayal for whores.
 Like father, like son.
 Véro, who's his real father?
 Déhu, Fiorèse, Cana or Heinze?"